Ratstail91/Toy/docs/spec.md

 ## Var

-To declare a variable, use the keyword `var`, followed by it's name, and an optional colon and type:
+To declare a variable, use the keyword `var`, followed by it's name, an optional colon and type, and finally an optional assign operator and initial value:

 ```
 var foo: int = 42;

 var bar = "hello world";

-//for "var", a value is not required
 var buzz;
 ```